DeepIntoStreams/ICAIF_2024_cryptocurreny_hackathon_starting_kit/README.md

 pip install -r requirements.txt
 ```

-For code illustration, please refer to the Jupyter Notebook we created, namely, example_pipeline.ipynb.
+For code illustration, please refer to the Jupyter Notebook we created, namely, example_notebook.ipynb.

 ## Data
 For this challenge, the training data is located at [data/](data/).
 Here, we provide two different datasets, both of which are numpy arrays saved in `.pkl` format.
 The first dataset